Looking Beyond Shareholders: What Is Stakeholder Theory?

 The cynicism doesn’t faze Freeman, who is in his 33rd year as a professor at the University of Virginia’s Darden School of Business.
 He approaches lectures with a joyful disposition that cuts through his bushy white beard. (“I think I’m the only libertarian that might look like Karl Marx,” jokes Freeman, who defies simple ideological labels.)

 Freeman is quick to acknowledge the thinkers that came before him, but he has earned a title that has stuck over the last four decades.
-Freeman is the Father of Stakeholder Theory.
+Freeman is the Father of the Stakeholder Theory.

 Stakeholder Theory Definition